lukeplausin/keycloak-sdk/README.md

 # keycloak-sdk
 Unofficial SDK for the Keycloak application for Python.
-This python SDK is compiled from the HTML documentation for the Keycloak API.
+This Python SDK is compiled from the HTML documentation for the Keycloak API.
 I found it more usable than the NodeJS SDK and the Java based CLI.

 [Keycloak API Reference](http://www.keycloak.org/docs-api/3.4/rest-api/index.html#_componentrepresentation)